 Is a guaranteed energy discount right for me?

-Whether a guaranteed energy discount is right for you will ultimately come down to your personal habits.
+Whether an unconditional energy discount is right for you will ultimately come down to your personal habits.
 If you’re the forgetful type and are likely to miss a bill or cancel your direct debiting, a conditional discount might not be right for you.
 A discount that is set in stone will likely be a better option than a conditional discount in this situation, so weigh up the pros and cons and decide what is right for you.

 Once you’ve made a decision, all that’s left to do is start comparing.
 Hit the button below to get started.